-There are card scanner apps that make this process easier.
+There are card scanners that make this process easier.

 Fight off boredom by offering to help your co-workers.
 It fosters collaboration and develops better relationships with your colleagues.

-46. Research some upcoming events related to your work or industry
+145. Research upcoming events related to your industry

 One other way of becoming an industry insider is to know about upcoming events relevant to your company or industry.
-Keep boredom at bay by browsing through events that you’d like to attend for professional development.
+Keep boredom at bay by browsing through events that you’d like to attend for networking, industry news, and professional development.

 Again, offering to help at a workplace event is a good opportunity for collaborating with your colleagues.
 It is also a way of forging stronger bonds with the people you work with.

 Joining a 30-day challenge is one good way to improve yourself.
-Use your free time to browse challenge ideas to see which ones you can do for the next 30 days.
+Use your free time to check out the resource and browse for some ideas to see which ones you can do for the next 30 days.

 When you clear your browsing data, you maximize your browser’s speed and performance.
 This translates to increased productivity.

 Lessen your inbox stress by going over your newsletter subscriptions.
 Some of them may have gone unread for a while now.
-Unsubscribe from those that are no longer relevant for you.
+Unsubscribe from those that are no longer relevant to you.

 You need to stay healthy in order to work.
-We suggest never missing a meal and making sure you eat healthy.
+We suggest never missing a meal and making sure you eat healthily.

 Drawing up your meal plan during your free time helps you achieve both.
 Check out a review of the best meal planning apps and websites that help you save money, time, and effort.